-- Reduce the size of the business to its most profitable core, letting go some of the less profitable and perhaps legacy elements of the business.
+- Decrease the size of the business to its most profitable core, letting go some of the less profitable and perhaps legacy elements of the business.

-- Rather than being all things to all people, focus particularly on the things you can do well and where you have a competitive advantage.
+- Rather than being all things to all people, focus particularly on the things you can do well and where you have a competitive advantage in.

 - Focus on the customers that have the most importance to your business; either by the amount that they purchase or the price that they are prepared to pay.
 Other customers remain important but you may need to manage them in a way that is less time consuming so as to make them more profitable.
 If you lose some in the process, so be it because they are not as important as your major customers

 - Reduce the number of suppliers that you have to those that have your most important products, at your best price, and who are reliable and timely suppliers.
 This allows you to potentially to reduce your inventory considerably and streamline your supply chain.